martinshumberto/database-etl/README.md

 - Extract from transaction and save records with error in batch processing, for later and isolated processing
 - Add support to other databases (with ORM ?) (mysql, postgres, mongodb)
 - Add connection to multiple databases
-- Change commands from node to bash (https://github.com/google/zx)
+- Change commands to zx (https://github.com/google/zx)
 - Add tests
 - Add typescript
 - Transform the tool into a library